Posts Tagged ‘chad calease’

 Sorry it has been so long since I have written.
 I thought for a while there that I might be special but, no. I am like all the rest: a fair-weathered friend.
 I come to you only when there is no one else.
 I have no explanation but I can offer you an apology.
 Here it is:

 Loneliness, you are true blue.
 Loneliness, you have always been there, no matter what, no matter who else has given up or otherwise moved on.
 You stay.
 You listen.
-You observe us as we move onto the next shiny object, excuse, false narrative, temporal distraction.
+You observe me as I move onto the next shiny object, excuse, false narrative, temporal distraction.